jeusmatthew/Medication-System/Third assignment/3. Design/Verification of functional and non-functional requirements.md

 Verification and validation are critical steps in ensuring the successful implementation of requirements.
 Verification focuses on confirming that requirements have been implemented correctly, while validation ensures that the requirements truly satisfy customer needs.
 Both processes are essential to ensure the quality and compliance of the software with established requirements.

-In summary, effective requirement management is vital for successful software development projects.
-Understanding both functional and non-functional requirements and establishing traceability throughout the development lifecycle are key practices.
-The proper implementation of requirements, along with thorough verification and validation processes, ensures that the software meets customer expectations and quality standards.

 ## Artifact